jon-chuang/multi-request/README.md

 # MultiRequests

 An system for fast and robust anonymised asynchronous requests over a periodically updated shared pool of unreliable proxies to a potentially unfriendly peer.
+Designed for ultra-high throughput scraping.

 ![Images/DiagramSharp.png](https://github.com/raskellr/test/blob/master/images/DiagramSharp.png)

-Although not suggested use case, potentially a tool for carrying out spamming, scraping, and captcha avoidance without a botnet or paid proxies.
+Potentially a tool for carrying out spamming, scraping, and captcha avoidance without a botnet or paid proxies.

 ## Problem Specification
 One of our objectives was to have as many requests running concurrently as possible.
 We do so using multiprocessing.